gschramm/pyapetnet/README.md

 By default pyapetnet only depends on `tensorflow-cpu` such that predictions can be made on machines without GPUs we well.
 In case you want to train your own pyapetnet model or you want to use GPUs for predictions, you can install tensorflow with GPU support following the [official installation instructions](https://www.tensorflow.org/install).

+## Training your own model

+If you want to train your own model (from scratch or using transfer learning) using your own data, have a look at our [training script](pyapetnet/train_bow_cnn_tf2.py).
+All input parameters (e.g. data sets to use) have to be specified in a config json file ([example here](scripts/train_cfg.json)).
+The input data sets have to be in nifti format and should be aligned already.